Some random and record-breaking facts about bingo

 The biggest bingo card

-As with the previous record, Sun Bingo once again hold the crown for the largest bingo card.
-It was at the same event in Blackpool on June 3, 2017 and the ticket measured an astounding 15.9m2.
+As with the previous record, Sun Bingo once again holds the crown for the largest bingo card.
+It was at the same event in Blackpool on June 3, 2017, and the ticket measured an astounding 15.9m2.